xvdp/dok/README.md

 Default entry point is `bin/bash`.
 Entry point can be redirected to python with `--entrypoint python` or jupyter.

-It can also be started in bash and attached from a differetn console to jupyter, e.g.
+It can also be started in bash and attached from a different console to jupyter, e.g.

- `jupyter docker exec -it torchcontainer jupyter notebook --allow-root -y --no-browser --ip=0.0.0.0 --port=32778`
+ `jupyter docker exec -it torch jupyter notebook --allow-root -y --no-browser --ip=0.0.0.0 --port=32778`

 ---
 # sandbox images